An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Related Work

 \section{Related Work}

+While our work lies in the space of transfer learning with dynamics mismatch, the eventual goal of this research is to enable effective sim-to-real transfer.
 In this section, we discuss the variety of sim-to-real methods, work more closely related to \garat{}, and some related methods in the IfO literature.
 Sim-to-real transfer can be improved by making the agent's policy more robust to variations in the environment or by making the simulator more accurate w.r.t.\ the real world.
 The first approach, which we call policy robustness methods, encompasses algorithms that train a robust policy that performs well on a range of environments \cite{jakobi1997evolutionary, peng2018sim, peng2020learning, pinto2017robust, epopt, sadeghi2016cad2rl, tobin2017domain, tobin2018domain}.
 Robust adversarial reinforcement learning (\rarl{}) \cite{pinto2017robust} is such an algorithm that learns a policy robust to adversarial perturbations \cite{szegedy2013intriguing}.
 While primarily focused on training with a modifiable simulator, a version of \rarl{} treats the simulator as a black-box by adding the adversarial perturbation directly to the protagonist's action.
 Additive noise envelope (\textsc{ane}) \cite{action_envelope_noise} is another black-box robustness method which adds an envelope of Gaussian noise to the agent's action during training.

 The second approach, known as domain adaption or system identification, grounds the simulator using real world data to make its transitions more realistic.
 Since hand engineering accurate simulators \cite{minitaur, xie2019learning} can be expensive and time consuming, real world data can be used to adapt low-fidelity simulators to the task at hand.
 Most simulator adaptation methods \cite{allevato2019tunenet, chebotar2019closing,farchy2013gsl, hwangbo2019learning} rely on access to a parameterized simulator.